 This trend towards cloud-deployed core network capabilities is likely to be reinforced by the advent of 5G, with higher cost core networks and a more fragmented operator environment, including enterprise users setting up private 5G networks.

-The key observation is that as the costs for a mobile operator to integrate to a connectivity management platform fall (as can be expected in the case of webscale public cloud based solutions), so it becomes more economically viable to integrate to a greater number of connectivity management platforms, and for other players to integrate to those platforms or set up their own.
+The key observation is that as the costs for a mobile operator to integrate to a connectivity management platform fall (as can be expected in the case of webscale, or hyperscale, public cloud based solutions), so it becomes more economically viable to integrate to a greater number of connectivity management platforms, and for other players to integrate to those platforms or set up their own.

 This simple dynamic could potentially turn the market for cellular application provision on its head.
 In future it could be possible for a company like Affirmed Networks to aggregate a number of cellular application providers to the, say, retail industry and to offer that portfolio to cellular operators via a single relatively simple, low cost, integration.
 Other ‘vertical’ ecosystems may evolve around other cloud-based core network providers.
 The result would be mobile operators integrating to multiple cloud core network providers, so that they could access the cellular-connected IoT solution portfolios of each.